 What data can be published as an image service?

-The source for the image service can be a raster dataset (from a geodatabase or file on disk), a mosaic dataset, or a layer file referencing a raster dataset.
+The source for the image service can be a raster dataset (from a geodatabase or file on disk), a mosaic dataset, or a layer file referencing a raster dataset or mosaic dataset.
 Sharing raster datasets or raster layers that define on-the-fly processing, such as symbology or raster functions, is a core capability of image services and does not require an extension.
-ArcGIS Image Server is required to share a mosaic dataset or a raster layer containing a mosaic function.
+The ArcGIS Image extension is required to share a mosaic dataset or a raster layer containing a mosaic function.
 This does not only affect the image service.
-For example, if you have a map document containing a mosaic dataset, you require the ArcGIS Image Server.
+For example, if you have a map document containing a mosaic dataset, you require the ArcGIS Image extension .

 Location of data

 When you publish an image service, the service definition and all the data will be moved onto the server.
-Rather than moving and duplicating your data on the server, you can do one of the following:
+Rather than moving and duplicating your data on the server, you can do one of a few things:

 - Ensure that the data is on a shared drive registered with the server.
 For example, if you will be publishing a mosaic dataset, create it in this shared location with data from the shared location.